IShkorubsky/IShkorubsky/README.md

 [Itch.io Page](https://ishkorubsky.itch.io/steal-or-be-stolen)

- •    Managed to work with an artist efficiently with agile methodologies;
+- Managed to work with an artist efficiently with agile methodologies
- •    Created the Multiplayer through the usage of Photon 2;
+- Created the Multiplayer through the usage of Photon 2
- •    Designed and implemented multiple mechanics to create competitiveness and solutions for player decisions;
+- Designed and implemented multiple mechanics to create competitiveness and solutions for player decisions
- • Animations and UI that focused on User Experience.
+- Animations and UI that focused on User Experience

 ![Itch.io Page](/assets/img/steal_or_be_stolen.png)